GjjvdBurg/abed/docs/usage/tutorial.rst

 **Note:** *the package that is uploaded is simply an archive made from the current state of the git repository.
-This means that only files that are commited to the git repository will be transferred to the remote.*
+This means that only files that are commited to the git repository will be transferred to the remote!*

 Running an Abed project